-These rules apply to full-time (9 months) postgraduate diploma courses.
-The rules should be read in conjunction with the relevant Programme Structure, Programme Specification and online Module Directory entries.
+These rules apply to full-time postgraduate certificate courses.
+The rules should be read in conjunction with the relevant Programme Structure, Programme Specification and on-line Module Directory entries.
 The Module Directory will give detail of assessment arrangements.
 The Programme Structure will identify which modules are core for the Course.

-A taught module is any assessed component excluding the dissertation.
-A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed.
+A core module must be taken as part of the programmes structure and passed, with no condonement of marks below a pass allowed.